Rotating proxy comparison

 Rotation isn't free complexity you should default to.
 Skip it when your workflow needs:

-• One consistent IP for a checkout or account flow
+• One consistent IP for a short multi-step workflow

 • The simplest, lowest-cost proxy setup for light, low-risk tasks

-If session stability matters more than IP diversity, static proxies or a sticky-session plan will serve you better than a rotating proxy - and usually cost less too.
+If session stability matters more than IP diversity, compare static proxies or a sticky-session plan with rotating products.
+Check current pricing rather than assuming one setup costs less.

 Rotating Proxies vs Static Proxies